mahendransaminathan/ProductService/README.md

 • Select on Actions option and click on New Repository secret button.
 • Provide a name to this secret example Azure_Publish_Profile and paste the service principle from notepad
 • Click on Add Secret button

+# Creating MongoDB account
+1. Create a MongoDB Account by following the steps
+2. Enter the link in the browser  https://www.mongodb.com/cloud/atlas/register
+3. Enter First Name, Last Name, Email ID & Password and click on Create your Atlas account button
+4. Your will receive an email link in your email account.
+5. Click on the link from your Email account.
+It will take to your MongoDB Login
+6. Enter your email ID and password to login into your MongoDB account
+7. Under Overview section, click on Create Clusters button to create a cluster
+8. Select your cluster
+9. Click on +Create button to create your DB
+10. Enter Database name under Databanse name section
+11. Enter Collection name under collection name section
+12. Select Clustered Index collection under Additional Preferences section
+13. Click on Create button to create the database
+14. Select Overview section under your cluster
+15. Click on Connect button to copy the Connection string
+16. Connect to Cluster window pop up
+17. Under Connection string section, click on copy button and paste the connection string to your notepad

+# Create Connection string in your ProductService
+1. Go to your Product Service App Service
+2.